-Garry Fabian has filed this Ford Falcon G6E review.
+Garry Fabian reviews the Ford Falcon G6E.

 It’s been around for half a century, but the Ford Falcon is still looking pretty hot.